kadenzipfel/smart-contract-vulnerabilities/vulnerabilities/overflow-underflow.md

 ### Subtle Overflow with Smaller Integers (e.g., `uint128`)

-When using smaller integers like `uint128`, a more subtle overflow can occur because inline assembly operates with 256-bit values.
+When using smaller integers like `uint128`, a very subtle overflow can occur because inline assembly operates with 256-bit values.

 Consider the contract below which provides a method to get a swap quote by adding one to the input amount: